Table of Contents

 You may have expertise in a specific construction trade, but the real business of construction is clear communication.
 How do you communicate the expectations of your client and how they will come to life in the real world?
 We’ve all been there—you are handed a quick sketch and a few rough measurements, and now you need to take that information and create an accurate construction estimate.
 Or maybe you have detailed engineered drawings, but now you have to communicate price increases, labor shortages, and supply chain hold-ups to a client that needs everything NOW.

 The 1build team has seen a little bit of everything across the construction sector, so here are our best practices for communicating with your potential client and sharing a cost estimate that makes sense.
+Don't forget to sign up for our estimating service to get help from our professional estimating team.

 - Clarify before you plan